 Work culture in Kraków

 As in the rest of Poland, business in Kraków is a formal affair.
 Traditionally, Poles have a good work ethic, and people rarely take a formal lunch break in Kraków.
 Rules of the workplace are respected and strictly adhered to.
-Poles are punctual and it is seen as disrespectful to be late to an appointment.
+Poles are punctual, and it is seen as disrespectful to be late for an appointment.

 Trust and honesty are highly valued in professional circles.
 As such, expats working in Kraków should make an effort to build solid personal relationships with Polish colleagues.

 While Polish is the official language of business in Poland, English is widely spoken in business circles, especially those in big cities like Kraków.
 Learning some basic Polish phrases will certainly be advantageous when it comes to networking and getting ahead in the workplace, but the language barrier isn’t a significant issue for expats working in Kraków.

 ►Learn more about how the Poles operate in the workplace by reading the Doing Business in Poland page.

 "There are a good number of international companies in Kraków and they advertise posts widely.
 There is a huge emphasis on networking and social contacts here.
 The more people you know, the easier it is to get ahead in business."
 Read more about Leonie, a South African expat, and her experience living in Krakow.